Airdate: November 4, 2007 and November 11, 2007

 - The Bad Guy Wins: Stewie manages to finally shoot down Lois after many attempts up to this point, though she survives.
 He then overthrows the USA and becomes president until Peter and Lois arrive to kill him.

 - Badass Adorable: Stewie is very badass in the two episodes.

-- Bittersweet Ending: At the end of the episode, Stewie, who was the greatest threat to world is killed by Peter, but still, Peter and Lois are sad.
-Well, until it discovers that it is only a simulation.
+- Bittersweet Ending: At the end of the episode, Stewie, who was the greatest threat to world is killed by Peter, but him and Lois are sad.
+Well, until its revealed that its only a simulation.

 - Bond One-Liner: Peter tries this after killing Stewie.

 - Brick Joke: While tied up, Peter suggests starting a "totally bogus rumor about a celebrity" and comes up with Rob Schneider paying migrant workers to choke him in the shower while he masturbates; the others agree that sounds completely believable.
 Later, as Stewie announces his takeover:Migrant worker: Señor Rob Schneider, you must come see the news!